StevenBlack/vocab/million-dollar-words.md

 ### handsel
-Not Gretel's brother; there's no d in his name.
 A gift or present that is meant to bring good luck, such as a bottle of champagne to the owner of a new restaurant.

 ### haptics